asharif1990/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - JSON object with name/value pairs, identifying a Credential format supported by the Wallet.
       -
     * - **authorization_endpoint**
-      - URL of the Wallet Authorization Endpoint, preferably using a universal link for enhanced security and fallback support, though a custom url-scheme can also be used if necessary.
+      - URL of the Wallet Authorization Endpoint, it can be a universal link or a custom url-scheme.
       -
     * - **response_types_supported**
       - JSON array containing a list of the OAuth 2.0 ``response_type`` values.